rheiland/pc4biorobots_tutorial/README.md

 ![](/images/python3_nb.png)
 * this creates an empty notebook with a single input "cell"
 ![](/images/python3_nb_cell1.png)
-* copy the following Python code and paste it into the input cell
+* Copy the following Python code and paste it into the input cell.
+This should download everything needed for the `pc4biorobots` app, compile the C++ code, and copy the `myproj` executable to where it belongs for the `Run` button
 ```
 !wget https://github.com/rheiland/pc4biorobots/archive/v1.1.zip
 !unzip -o v1.1.zip